 Nearly 300 trauma hospitals in Texas provide lifesaving trauma care to anyone who seeks it, regardless of their ability to pay.
 As a result, Texas trauma hospitals bear more than $320 million in uncompensated trauma care costs each year.
 While state and federal funding offset just over half of these costs, unreimbursed trauma care exacerbates significant costs to maintain the staff, services and equipment required for trauma designation.
 Trauma hospitals are integral to Texas communities—both as safety nets and as a part of their emergency preparedness and response function.
 Protecting dedicated state funding for Texas trauma hospitals is critical to ensure every Texan can access lifesaving trauma care.

 Securing the State’s Trauma Fund (Account 5111) Protects Patient Care

 In addition to unreimbursed trauma care, Texas hospitals’ Medicaid payments cover only some of the costs of providing care to Medicaid clients.
 Since 2015, the Texas Legislature has appropriated funds from the state trauma fund (Account 5111) to support increased Medicaid reimbursement for trauma and safety net hospitals.
-State dollars from Account 5111 make it possible for Texas trauma hospitals to receive $176.4 million in state and federal funding to offset about half of their unreimbursed trauma care costs and for safety net hospitals to receive $150.8 million in state and federal funds.
+State dollars from Account 5111 make it possible for Texas trauma hospitals to receive $180 million per year in state and federal funding to offset about half of their unreimbursed trauma care costs and for safety net hospitals to receive $150 million per year in state and federal funds.
 Maintaining state funding for Account 5111 is critical to protecting patient care.